space-sh/ssh/README.md

 - login shell. e.g. "sh" or "bash".
 - $7: Optional command to execute on server, leave blank for interactive shell.

-- The parameter lists do not have to be as big as the "hosts" list, if they
+- The parameter lists do not have to be as long as the "hosts" list, if they
 - are not then no or a default value is used.
-- To put on item in the middle of a list as empty use ''.
+- To put an item in the middle of a list as empty use ''.

+- To have a space within a single value, say when using multiple flags,
+- put a semicolon ";" between flags, this semicolon will later be substituted for a space.
+- We can't put a space directly between flags for the same command since it will be split
+- and treated as flags for different commands.

 ### Returns:
+- non-zero on error

+## \_SSH\_BUILD\_COMMAND()

+Helper macro

+### Expects:
+- sshcommand
+- SSH/SSH\_FS variables

+- Return:
 - non-zero on error